pedroka-dev/Multicast-Chat/README.md

 # Introduction (English)
 To further demonstrate the capabilities of Multicasting and Symmetric Encryption, the goal of this project is to create multicast chat with optional message cryptography.

 In this project the user can send and receive chat messages from other users communicating with a multicast address.
 If desired, the user can encrypt his messages using the Advanced Encryption Standard (AES), also knwon as Rijndael.
-The algorithm key should be customizable, while the Initialization vector being be derived directly from the key.
+The algorithm key should be a customizable string that converts into a key, while the Initialization vector being be derived directly from the key.

 Keep in mind that deriving the IV from the key instead of generating a random value is NOT the best practice.
 This just has been done for demonstration purposes.